LOOSE-LIPS/loose-lips-2.0/src/routes/blog/nanas-sunday-jams-girl-killswsh/index.md

 author: 125
 banner:
   - imported/nanas-sunday-jams-girl-killswsh/image1277.jpeg
-description: >-
-  Banner artwork by the majestic Trav, all of Nana&#39;s jams are gathered in&nbsp;this playlist.
+description: "Banner artwork by the majestic Trav, all of Nana's jams are gathered in\_this playlist.
 Yes Yes Yes Sunday Jammers.
 Greetings and endless salutations.
-Feels like it&rsquo;s been a while, has it been the same for you?
+Feels like it’s been a while, has it been the same for you?
 So happy to be back penning stuff and getting the Sunday train back on the tracks.
-Things I am [...]Read More...
+Things I am [...]Read More..."
 published: true
 tags: feature
 featured: false